 Campus Farm Mission

 The Campus Farm is a collaborative, student-led project of the University of Michigan Sustainable Food Program (UMSFP) and Matthaei Botanical Gardens and Nichols Arboretum (MBGNA).
-The purpose of the Campus Farm is to serve the greater University of Michigan community though formal and informal educational opportunities related to growing sustainable food.
+The purpose of the Campus Farm is to serve the greater University of Michigan community through formal and informal educational opportunities related to growing sustainable food.

 The Campus Farm is a center for hands-on learning related to sustainability, food systems, and food production.
 We cultivate food at the same time as we cultivate citizens and leaders who challenge the present and enrich the future not only in terms of agriculture, but also in terms of broad and interconnected issues of justice, equity and the environment.
-The Campus Farm is a convergence point where theory and practice are able to come together in a physical space, functioning as a site for class visits, research projects, student engagement and leadership, place-making and research projects in a wide range of fields, including sciences and the arts.
+The Campus Farm is a convergence point where theory and practice are able to come together in a physical space, functioning as a site for class visits, student engagement and leadership, place-making and research projects in a wide range of fields, including sciences and the arts.

 The Campus Farm strives to be a space that fosters a healthy and diverse community.
 Anyone can learn something new at the Campus Farm, and since food impacts everyone, we strive to encourage a diverse student-centered representation of volunteers, organizations, researchers, community partners and leaders.